probcomp/Gen.jl/index.md

-# Fast and flexible probabilistic programming with programmable inference
+# Gen: A General-Purpose Probabilistic Programming System with Programmable Inference

 Gen is a state-of-the-art platform for probabilistic modeling and inference.